 Most troubling, the book spends a great deal of time talking about how parents (pretty clearly implied by the placement of stories, as the good parents) change their beliefs about gayness and trans as time goes on.
 The authors highlight stories of compromise of biblical beliefs.
 A typical paragraph: “Most Christian parents we have interviewed shared that, prior to their child’s coming out, they held the belief that…same-sex behavior…was a sin.
 However, many of these parents came to question this belief over time.
 Still other parents never viewed homosexuality as a sin” (p88).
 What might you expect to be said, after or before this, to be fair?
 A statement that other Christian parents still did continue to hold to this behavior as sin, right?
 But the authors won’t go there.
 That “outcome” warrants hardly any attention throughout the book.
 This is so even though, they finally admit, most even in their population, which clearly would be skewed toward parents changing their beliefs, did hold to Biblical beliefs all the way through (p99).
 Their stories are muted.
 Only after this confession of how many Christian parents did not change their beliefs do the authors rush to quickly disclaim, “It is difficult to say how representative these samples are of Christian parents more broadly” (p100).
 Every paragraph, without fail, ends with a sentiment to direct parents to the fixed outcome of changing their beliefs.

 A better title of the book might be, You are Not Alone if You Reject your Doctrinal Beliefs in the Hope that You will See Your Grandchildren.
 This may be a guide to something, but a help to Christian parents with teens talking trans it is not.
 I am afraid that I cannot recommend it.
-Somebody really needs to write a biblical pastoral guide, founded in the Scriptures and pastorally oriented, to help parents.
+Somebody really needs to write a biblical pastoral guide, fairly handling the data, founded in the Scriptures and sensitively oriented, to help parents.